chrisaung11/chrisaung11/README.md

 ### Node.js

-- **Calendar API**: Building a personalized calendar API, seeking more control than what Google Calendar offers.
+- **Calendar API**: Building a personalized calendar API, as I would prefer more flexibilty and control than what Google Calendar offers.
+A personalized Calendar API in Node.js, set up a server using Express.
+Create basic functions to add, view, edit, and delete events.
+Use a database like MongoDB to save these events.
+Add user login for security.

 ### Python

 - **Chat Server**: A real-time chat server using WebSockets.
+To use this Chat Server with your friends or work group, deploy it on a cloud platform and share the public IP or domain with your group.
+Ensure the firewall allows WebSocket connections and consider adding authentication for security.
+Once set up, your group can enjoy real-time chatting.

 ---